 How can I remove tough stains, like oil or grease, from my gravel driveway?

-For tough stains like oil or grease, you can try using kitty litter to absorb the oil or mix hot water and detergent together to scrub the area with a stiff-bristled brush before rinsing with water.
+For tough stains like oil or grease, try using kitty litter to absorb the oil or mix hot water and detergent to scrub the area with a stiff-bristled brush before rinsing with water.
 Vinegar can also be an effective natural cleaner for tough stains.

 How can I prevent weed or grass growth in my gravel driveway?

-Maintaining a clean and well-maintained gravel driveway is an important aspect of maintaining the curb appeal of your property.
-By following the steps outlined in this guide, you can effectively clean your gravel driveway and prevent the buildup of debris and stains.
+Maintaining a clean and well-maintained gravel driveway is an essential aspect of maintaining the curb appeal of your property.
+Following the steps outlined in this guide, you can effectively clean your gravel driveway and prevent the buildup of debris and stains.
+Always prioritize safety when cleaning your driveway, and use the appropriate tools and cleaning solutions.